-Note 1 'Parent' is defined in law (The Education Act 1996) as either:

-- any person who has 'parental responsibility' (defined in the Children Act 1989) for the child or young person; or - any person who has care of the child or young person.
+Note 1 "Parent" is defined in law (The Education Act 1996) as either: a) any person who has 'parental responsibility' (defined in the Children Act 1989) for the child or young person; or b) any person who has care of the child or young person.
 If you are in any doubt, please contact the school for advice.

-Note 2 For admissions purposes a 'looked after child' is a child who is in the care of a local authority in England, or is being provided with accommodation by a local authority in England in the exercise of their social services functions (see the definition in Section 22 (1) of the Children Act 1989).
-This covers accommodated children and those who are in care under a Care Order/interim order.
-This can include: living with family or friends, in foster care, a children's home, residential school, special school or in supported lodgings.

-This rule includes children who were previously looked after and immediately after being looked after became the subject of an adoption, child arrangement order or special guardianship order as set out below.

-Child arrangements order: is an order setting the arrangements to be made as to the person with whom the child is to live under the Children and Families Act 2014

-Special guardianship order: is an order appointing one or more individuals to be a child's special guardian (or special guardians) under Section 14A of the Children Act 1989

-Applications under this criterion must be accompanied by evidence to show that the child is looked after or was previously looked after (e.g. a copy of the adoption, residence or special guardianship order).
+Note 2 By a "looked-after child" we mean one in the care of a local authority or being provided with accommodation by a local authority in the exercise of its social services function.
+Previously looked after children are children who have been adopted, subject to child arrangement orders or special guardianship orders.
+Adopted children are those for whom an adoption order is made under the Adoption Act 1976 (Section 12) or the Adoption and Children Act 2002 (Section 46).
+A 'child arrangements order' is one settling the arrangements to be made as to the person with whom the child is to live (Children Act 1989, Section 8, as amended by the Children and Families Act 2014, Section 14).
+A 'special guardianship order' is one appointing one or more individuals to be a child's special guardian/s (Children Act 1989, Section 14A).
+Applications under this criterion must be accompanied by evidence to show that the child is looked after or was previously looked after (e.g. a copy of the adoption, child arrangements or special guardianship order).

 Note 3 A child is regarded as having been in state care in a place outside of England if they were accommodated by a public authority, a religious organisation or any other provider of care whose sole purpose is to benefit society.
+Evidence that a child from outside England was previously in state care will be required to come within this criterion.

-Note 4 When applying under criterion iii (exceptional medical or social needs), you must include supporting evidence from an independent professional person who is aware of the situation and supports your reasons for preferring Hawridge and Cholesbury CE School.
+Note 4 When applying under criterion ii (exceptional medical or social needs), you must include supporting evidence from an independent professional person who is aware of the situation and supports your reasons for preferring Hawridge & Cholesbury School.
 This supporting evidence must clearly demonstrate why the school is the most suitable and must illustrate the difficulties that would be caused if your child had to attend another school.

 The person supplying the evidence should be a doctor, heath visitor, social worker, etc. who is aware of your child's case.
-The school reserves the right to ask for further evidence or clarification where necessary and may seek the advice of appropriate educational professionals where necessary.
+The school reserves the right to ask for further evidence or clarification where necessary and may seek the advice of appropriate educational professionals where necessary

 Note 5 By normal home address, we mean the child's home address.
-This must be where the parent or legal carer and the child live together unless it is proved that the child is resident elsewhere with someone else who has legal care and control of the child.
+This must be where the parent or legal carer of the child lives with the child unless it is proved that the child is resident elsewhere with someone else who has legal care and control of the child.
 The address should be a residential property which can be permanently occupied 52 weeks of the year without any restrictions on occupation and not subjected to any planning or contractual restrictions on the duration of occupancy and is your child's only or main residence that is owned, leased or rented by the child's parent/s or person with legal care and control of the child.